netdata/netdata/collectors/plugins.d/README.md

 - `200`, responding with 200, means the configuration has been accepted and it is running.
 - `202`, responding with 202, means the configuration has been accepted but it is not yet running.
 A subsequent `status` action will update it.
+- `298`, responding with 298, means the configuration has been accepted but it is disabled for some reason (probably because it matches nothing or the contents are not useful - use the `message` to provide additional information).
 - `299`, responding with 299, means the configuration has been accepted but a restart is required to apply it.

 ## Data collection